Informed Dynamic Scheduling for QLDPC Codes: Background

 In contrast, the symmetric stabilizer trapping sets refer to a set of variable nodes that converge incorrectly, where the corresponding syndrome is inconsistent with the given syndrome \cite[Definition 4]{QTRAPPING}.
 Symmetric stabilizer trapping, which is unique to quantum codes, is related to code construction.
 Certain quantum codes have numerous sets of variable and check nodes, whose induced subgraphs have no odd-degree check nodes and can be partitioned into symmetric disjoint subsets \cite[Definition 5]{QTRAPPING}.
-Under these conditions, it's possible that, given a syndrome, there are two equal-weight error patterns in the subgraph.
-As a result, the iterative decoder cannot determine which one should be converged upon and often converges to the addition of these two error patterns, leading to a zero syndrome.
-According to \cite{QTRAPPING}, HP codes suffer from an error floor due to the abundance of quantum trapping sets.
+In such subgraphs, it is possible for two equal-weight error patterns to correspond to the same syndrome.
+As a result, the iterative decoder struggles to determine which one is better and often converges to the addition of these two error patterns, leading to a zero syndrome.
+As noted in \cite{QTRAPPING}, HP codes suffer from an error floor due to the abundance of quantum trapping sets.

-\section{Informed dynamic scheduling (IDS) for QLDPC codes}
+\section{Informed Dynamic Scheduling (IDS) for QLDPC codes}

-If rows (or columns) of the parity-check matrix are divided into different layers, and the message is updated layer by layer, then this kind of fixed sequential scheduling, called layered-BP (LBP) \cite{LBP,SHUFFLE}, can achieve twice the convergence rate while maintaining the error-rate performance for classical error correction codes.
-It was demonstrated in \cite{QTRAPPING} that using syndrome-based LBP (sLBP) can improve not only the convergence speed but also the error floor performance for QLDPC codes by solving the quantum trapping set, mainly the symmetric-stabilizer type.
-In classical error correction, dynamic scheduling can further alleviate the impact of trapping sets, which motivates us to explore the potential of syndrome-based IDS for QLDPC codes.
+If rows (or columns) of the parity-check matrix are divided into different layers and messages are updated layer by layer, this fixed sequential scheduling is referred to as layered BP (LBP)\cite{LBP,SHUFFLE}.
+For classical codes, LBP can achieve up to twice the convergence rate while maintaining the same error-rate performance.
+It was shown in \cite{QTRAPPING} that using syndrome-based LBP (sLBP) not only accelerate convergence but also reduce the error floor in QLDPC codes by breaking certain quantum trapping sets, mainly those of the symmetric-stabilizer type.
+In classical error correction, dynamic scheduling has been demonstrated to further mitigate the impact of trapping sets, which motivates us to explore the potential of syndrome-based IDS for QLDPC codes.